-We’re looking how innovations in housing construction and manufacturing could improve the speed, scale, and quality of housing delivery across London.
+We looked at how innovations in housing construction and manufacturing could improve the speed, scale, and quality of housing delivery across London.

 The Mayor of London’s most pressing priority is to increase the availability of good quality, affordable homes for Londoners.
 The New London Plan has set out a rightly ambitious target: 66,000 homes to be delivered per year from 2019 onwards.
 This target reflects the need to catch up on housing delivery from previous years – only six boroughs met the targets set by the previous London Plan.

-Our research will address the following questions:
+Our research aimed to address the following questions:

 - What has been the take up of modular construction in London and other cities so far?